PENGLaurine/LAB2_TFTP/README.md

        }
        reply[n] = '\0';

-The reply message have to terminate with `\0` so we have to add this in the end.
+The reply message have to terminate with `\0` so we have to add this at the end.